GoogleCloudPlatform/cluster-health-scanner/README.md

 ### 3.3 Viewing Results

-As the Health Runner launches health checks, are run on nodes, and complete, users can view the health check results.
+As the Health Runner launches health checks, runs them on nodes, and they complete, users can view the health check results.

-These health check results are available as node labels and can be viewed using Kubernetes `kubectl` tool.
+Health check results are stored as node labels and can be viewed using the Kubernetes `kubectl` tool.

 The following command displays results for the NCCL health check for each node: